sympy/sympy/doc/src/guides/contributing/dependencies.md

 ### Plotting

 The {mod}`sympy.plotting.plot` module makes heavy use of external plotting libraries to render plots.
-The primarly plotting module that is supported is Matplotlib.
+The primarily plotting module that is supported is Matplotlib.

 #### matplotlib